shaneholloman/three-geospatial/packages/atmosphere/WEBGPU.md

 A node for rendering the sky.
 It provides 2 constructor functions for different types of view direction mapping.

-- `sky`: Uses the camera's view direction.
-Used in post-processing.
+- `sky`: Renders the sky on a fullscreen quad.
-- `skyBackground`: Interprets the material's UV as equirectangular.
-Used when assigning the scene's background.
+- `skyBackground`: Renders the sky using equirectangular mapping.
+Used when assigning to the scene's background.
+- `skyBackdrop`: Renders the sky on the backdrop geometry.
+Used as a backdrop node in transparent materials.

 ```ts
 import { skyBackground } from '@takram/three-atmosphere/webgpu'